eilbecklab/phenotips-docs/SiteAdministration.md

 3. Click the + sign next to the newly-created eye_color property and change *Pretty name* to `Eye color`.

-4.  (optional) To add an info button, in the *Pretty name* field add, for example,
-    `<span class="fa fa-question-circle xHelpButton" title="The person's predominant eye color."></span>`

-5. If creating a property to record a date, under *Date Format* change `dd/MM/yyyy HH:mm:ss` to `yyyy-MM-dd`.
+4. If creating a property to record a date, under *Date Format* change `dd/MM/yyyy HH:mm:ss` to `yyyy-MM-dd`.
 Then, under *Custom Display*, put:

         {{velocity}}{{html wiki=false clean=false}}